stephenrichter/meet-the-richters/posts/ssg-ssr.md

 ---
 title: 'When to Use Static Generation v.s.
 Server-side Rendering'
 date: '2020-01-02'
+summary: 'Like so many things, the race was canceled.
+Soon after, gyms around the country were closed.
+Suddenly, running — a solo activity that can be done outdoors, away from other people — seems more important than ever, for both our health and our mood.'
+author: 'Stephen'
 ---

 We recommend using **Static Generation** (with and without data) whenever possible because your page can be built once and served by CDN, which makes it much faster than having a server render the page on every request.